gocodezhang/Questions/README.md

 <!-- ABOUT THE PROJECT -->
-# Question & Answers API
+# Question & Answers Microservice

 ## About The Project
-The project is to revamp the existing backend system for an e-commerce website (please see the frontend details of the website [here](https://github.com/FEC-Pina-Fraise-Frivolities/Atelier)) by decomposing a monolithic API into multiple micro services including **Question & Answers API**.
+The project is to revamp the existing backend system for an e-commerce website (please see the frontend details of the website [here](https://github.com/FEC-Pina-Fraise-Frivolities/Atelier)) by decomposing a monolithic API into multiple microservices including **Question & Answers**.

-**Question & Answers API** is responsible for all below HTTP requests.
-Post revamp, the API can now handle 2000 RPS with 100ms latency and 0% error rate compared with the origin capacity of 100 RPS.
+**Question & Answers Microservice** is responsible for all below HTTP requests.
+Post revamp, the microservice can now handle 2000 RPS with 100ms latency and 0% error rate compared with the origin capacity of 100 RPS.
 * Read a list of questions for a particular product
 * Read a list of answers for a particular question
 * Add a questions for a given product